JaneySprings/DotNet.Meteor/README.md

 # .NET Meteor

-This VSCode extension allows you to build, debug .NET 7 / .NET 6 apps, and deploy them to Android/iOS devices or emulators.
+This VSCode extension allows you to build, debug .NET 7 / .NET 6 mobile apps (including MAUI and native C# Android/iOS), and deploy them to Android/iOS devices or emulators.

 * Fast and responsive
 * Do not require to install the OmniSharp VSCode Extension